Find Cheap Medicare Plans in Your Area

 How does the Medicare Part D donut hole work?

-The donut hole applies to every Medicare recipient, whether you get your drug benefit through a Medicare Advantage (Part C) or standalone Medicare Part D plan.
+The donut hole applies to every Medicare recipient, whether you get your drug benefit through a Medicare Advantage (Part C) plan or a stand-alone Medicare Part D plan.
 All Medicare prescription plans have the same four coverage phases, including the donut hole.
 These phases renew on Jan.
 1 and run through Dec.
 31 of each year.

 The donut hole discount only applies to certain drugs covered by your plan unless your insurer approves a request to cover a broader list.